Serving All of Georgia, Florida, & Texas

 Losing a loved one is a devastating experience under any circumstances, and when that loss is caused by the negligence or misconduct of some other party, the pain and other negative feelings can feel insurmountable.

-At Merritt & Merritt, we stand by the hurting families and individuals of Statesboro and the rest of Georgia, helping them through the complex and emotionally raw world of pursuing compensation for a wrongful death claim.
-Our successful and highly reputable wrongful death and medical malpractice teams understand what constitutes wrongful death under Georgia law, as well as the nuances of the local Statesboro court system.
+Our successful and highly reputable Statesboro wrongful death lawyers team understands what constitutes wrongful death under Georgia law, as well as the nuances of the local Statesboro court system.
 We are dedicated to delivering results in the form of justice for your loved one and compensation for the ones left behind.

 The amount of compensation an individual or family might receive in a settlement or judgment pursuant to a Georgia wrongful death suit can vary quite a bit from case to case.
-Some of the factors that will impact the calculation of a settlement amount might include:

 • The age and health factors of the deceased